aurimas13/BirthdayReminderApp/README.md

 >>> 3
 Please choose either 1 or 2
 >>> 1
-ERROR: Invalid email for Laura Dreyfuss at row 6
+ERROR: {Invalid email} for Laura Dreyfuss at row 6
 ERROR: Empty name field is for email TheoGermaine@goal.com at row 7
 ERROR: Invalid date for Anna Higgins at row 11.
 Date given is 02-30
 ERROR: Date is in the future for Tom Brady at row 12.
 Date given is 2075-10-22